-Little Zawn -- One thicker stake from about the 1980's, two thinner ones date from 2009.
-There's a fence strainer nearby, with a long rope to link these you'll have a good belay.
+Little Zawn -- One thicker stake from about the 1980's, two thinner ones date from 2009 and are now corroded.
+We are hoping to replace them soon.
+There's a fence strainer nearby, with a long rope to link this into a system you should be able to construct a good belay.

 Red Slab -- Two new stakes were placed summer 2016, at least 1m deep.
 The nearest fence strainer is loose.
 Don't be tempted to use the big boulder near the top of the rocky part of the routes, it moves!